jacknormand/TrackTrends-Application/README.md

     - `docker-compose up` to run it!
 3. Setup the frontend
     - Install Angular and run `ng serve --open`
-This setup is extremely brief intentionally because I don't expect anyone to actually run this themselves.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.